-1. The two accepted soil phosphorus tests in the North Central Region are the Olsen and Bray P-1 methods
+1. The two accepted soil phosphorus tests in the North Central Region are the Olsen and Bray-P1 methods

-The Olsen (bicarbonate) method is the standard soil P test the North Central region.
-The method was developed to work on soils with low and high pH.
+The Olsen (bicarbonate) method is the standard soil P test in the North Central region.
+This method was developed to work on soils with low and high pH.
 The Olsen method works well in precision soil sampling, where the same field may have zones with acidic and calcareous soils.
 The Bray P-1 method is another accepted method in our region, but not always recommended.
-The method was developed in the U.S. Corn Belt, has a long history of soil test calibration studies and works well on acidic soils.
+This method was developed in the U.S. Corn Belt, has a long history of soil test calibration studies and works well on acidic soils.
 The Bray P-1 method fails on soils with pH greater than 7, producing results with false low soil test P. Therefore, it has remained limited to the U.S. Corn Belt proper.
 The Mehlich-3 method was introduced as a multi-nutrient soil extractant.
 But like the Bray P-1 method, the acidic Mehlich-3 method does not perform well on calcareous soils; therefore, it has not gained approval by universities in the northern Great Plains and Canadian Prairies.

 All soil P test methods are designed to predict the probability of crop response to P fertilization.
 The methods measure the plant-available P pool.
 Since the soil test method is an index of availability, the units are reported in parts per million (ppm) and ranked low, medium, or high based on university soil test calibration research.
 No soil P test method measures the actual pounds of available P in soil, they are only indexes of crop response.